jmnuf/jtoasted/README.md

-# jtoasted
+# JToasted
-A small little thing for simple html toasts
+A small little test thing for simple html toasts